Interactive path tracing of complex polygonal models using WebGL

 This prototype achieves this by harnessing the power of modern hardware accelerators and a WebGL powered graphics engine to create realistic, interactive simulations via compatible web browsers.

-Source code will be available on GitHub early 2018.
+Source code will be available on GitHub late 2018.

 The technology harnesses the massively parallel architecture of modern graphics hardware through the WebGL API, enabling interactive navigation and exploration of rendered content in any web browser.